 3. Check your home’s grading

 Grading refers to the slope of the ground around your home.
-If the ground doesn’t slope away from your house, rainwater may drain near your foundation.
+If the ground doesn’t slope away from your house, rainwater may drain near your foundation and create water damage.

 Improper grading can cause water to flow into your basement over time, causing significant damage and flooding.
 If your grading doesn’t slant away from your home properly, have your property re-graded to resolve the problem.